 Travel Document Requirements

-Each country's visa and passport requirements are different and depend on your citizenship, reason for travel, length of stay, and number of entries required.
-Make sure you understand your destinations’ requirements and apply early to avoid delays or disruptions in your travel.
+Passport and visa requirements vary by country and depend on your citizenship, reason for travel, length of stay, and number of entries required.
+Research your destination's requirements and apply early to avoid delays or disruptions in your travel.

-If you're required to show proof of evacuation and repatriation coverage in order to obtain a visa or other travel document, you can request a letter through our webform.
-We’ll send you the required letter as a PDF file, or contact you within one business day if additional information is required.
+If your trip is eligible for Harvard Travel Assist and you're required to show proof of evacuation and repatriation coverage in order to obtain a visa or other travel document, you can request a proof of coverage letter through our webform.
+We’ll send you the required letter as a PDF file within two business days, or contact you if additional information is required.

 Note: You may also need to show proof of health insurance coverage.
 Contact your health insurance provider to request that letter.